Configuration Guide

 Who does the work

-All activities have a primary managing organization.
-If NGO 1 wins an award to implement Project X, then Project X is the activity and NGO 1 is its organization.
+All projects have a primary managing organization.
+If NGO 1 wins an award to implement Grant X, then Grant X is the project and NGO 1 is its organization.
 Users are also assigned to an organization.

 Learn how to add Organizations.